fniki27/prog2-project/README.md

 # Prog2 Project

-This project is a platformer shooting game in Unity (C#).
+This project is a platformer shooting game in Unity (C#) called Blip.
 It was made for my Programming 2 class in university.
 The game is about a little creature, Blip, that has to defeat other creatures while avoiding different obstacles, all in order to get to his family.

 ## Week 1:
 Discovering Unity and learning the basics of C#.